Scale-aware Message Passing For Graph Node Classification: Proof of Scale Invariance

 \subsection{Preliminaries}

-Let \( X \) denote node features, \( A \) denote the adjacency matrix (where an element is 1 if an edge exists and 0 otherwise), \( W \) denote a general weight matrix, \( D \) denote the degree matrix of \( A \), and \( I \) denote the identity matrix.
-For a scaled edge \( \hat{e} \) (as defined in Definition \ref{df:scaled_edge}), let \( X_{\hat{e}} \) represent the 1-hop neighbors of \( X \) through \( \hat{e} \).
+Let \( \mX \) denote node features, \( \mA \) denote the adjacency matrix (where an element is 1 if an edge exists and 0 otherwise).
+Let \( \mD \) denote the degree matrix of \( \mA \), and \( \mI \) be the identity matrix.
+For weight matrices, \( \mW \) is used as a generic term, with \( \mW_0, \mW_1, \ldots \) representing distinct weight matrices.
+For a scaled edge \( e_k \) (as defined in Definition \ref{df:scaled_edge}), let \( \mX_{e_k} \) represent the 1-hop neighbors of \( \mX \) through \( e_k \), for examaple, $\mX_\vi$ denote $1$-hop in-neighbors of $\mX$. $\mX^k$ denotes representation of nodes after $k$-layer GNN.